Tenille and Jam from For Change Co

 In Brunswick, young people are working on their coffee skills, their customer service skills and their food preparation skills.
 Along with that, they're building a lot of confidence and connection to community.
 I think we really feel that connection here in Brunswick.
 A lot of our customers know what's going on here and that can help our young people to have a positive experience.

-Jam: I really enjoy the teaching part.
+JAM: I really enjoy the teaching part.
 It’s the heart of the job.
 We’ve got a new trainee cohort at the moment.
 They develop skills really fast.
 I had four people graduate last month.
 It’s sad to say goodbye after they’ve been with us for three months.
 We have a lot of time to bond in that small space, especially on rainy days.

 What happens at the end of the program?

-Tenille: Towards the end of the program, we'll have conversations with trainees about their goals and their future.
+TENILLE: Towards the end of the program, we'll have conversations with trainees about their goals and their future.
 A lot of it is based around career, but it's also important to focus on their broader goals because it's the whole person that comes to work.
 It's not just what they're going to do for the next job.
 Often a young person who's been in an experience of crisis hasn't had a chance to think about those things.
 They’ve thought about what they’re going to eat and where they will sleep - not about what they could possibly do in the future.
 Every young person deserves the possibility to plan their future - and we want to help create that space.

 A lot of that does come back to what's next immediately and that is generally employment or education.
 We work really closely with young people to understand what they want, what they need to do to get there and to support them in getting ready for that employment opportunity and connecting with partner organisations to make that happen.